When it comes to T-shirt printing, not all fabrics are created equal.

 Keep in mind that pretreatment is part of the process and can greatly affect the final result.
 Different techniques require different types of treatments for the design to fully print, but most of these consist of layering a coat of special chemical on the garment.

-We hope this post gave you an idea of what types of fabrics to approach for your apparel printing projects, but even with this information, a little experimenting is required.
-Even with t-shirts of 100% cotton, results may vary depending on the supplier.
+Even with T-shirts of 100% cotton, results may vary depending on the supplier.
 Try it out with many different brands until you find the proper one.